saferwall/saferwall/docs/BUILDING.md

     ```
     Then run `make minikube-start`.
 6. Building the containers:
+    - Before running any of the builds below, if you are not the _none_ driver, __make sure to eval__ the minikube env variables into your shell using the command: `eval $(minikube docker-env)`.
     - Build the backend: `make backend-build`
     - Build the frontend: `make ui-build`
     - Build the consumers: `make consumer-build`